Pi1cher/country-info-app/README.md

-To the project execute same commands in backend and fronted folders:
+To start the project execute same commands in backend and fronted folders:
 1. npm install (installing dependencies)
 2. npm start (starting servers)